akissinger/dodo/README.md

 All of the settings of the form `..._command` are given as shell command.
 The `editor_command` setting takes a placeholder `{file}` for the file to edit and `file_browser_command` takes the placeholder `{dir}` for the directory to browse.

 The settings above replace the default text editor (`xterm -e vim`) with [neovim](https://neovim.io/) run inside a new [kitty](https://sw.kovidgoyal.net/kitty/) terminal.
 I am also using Michael Herrmann's excellent dual-pane file manager [fman](https://fman.io/) instead of the default (`nautilus`).
-With these settings, showing attachments will open `fman` with a fixed directory in the left pane (`/home/user/Documents`) and a directory containing the attachments on the right.
+With these settings, showing attachments will open `fman` with a fixed directory in the right pane (`/home/user/Documents`) and a directory containing the attachments on the left.
 A similar effect can be obtained with [ranger](https://github.com/ranger/ranger) using the `multipane` view mode.

 While Javascript is disabled in the HTML email viewer, you may want to set up a custom HTML sanitizer function as follows:

     dodo.util.html2html = dodo.util.clean_html2html

-The above function passes the HTML through the `Cleaner` object of the [lxml](https://lxml.de/) library.
-Note this still allows some dodgy stuff, such as calling home via embedded `img` tags.
-Fully safe and private HTML email from untrusted sources should be considered a work-in-progress.
+The above function passes the HTML through the `Cleaner` object of the [bleach](https://github.com/mozilla/bleach) library.
+Note this still allows some dodgy stuff, such as calling home via embedded `img` tags, so remote requests from HTML messages are disabled by default via the setting `html_block_remote_requests`.
+Javascript is also disabled.

 ### Key mapping